Sherry Schuldes

 Prior to joining the Packers, Schuldes worked in multiple community-programming roles around the greater Green Bay area.
 She earned her associate's degree from Northeast Wisconsin Technical College in 1982.

-Schuldes is a longtime active board member and volunteer for Rebuilding Together of Greater Green Bay, an organization that has repaired hundreds of homes, free of charge, for individuals who are unable to do so themselves.
+Schuldes was a longtime active board member and volunteer for Rebuilding Together of Greater Green Bay, an organization that has repaired hundreds of homes, free of charge, for individuals who are unable to do so themselves.
 She also previously served as a member of the St. Vincent's Hospital Advisory Council.